SysManSquad/sysmansquadblogdev/content/posts/2020-11-23-find-microsoft-accounts.md

                             <blockquote class="wp-block-quote">
                               <p>
                                 Microsoft has introduced some changes that at least seem to prevent <em>NEW </em>Microsoft Accounts on Company Domains.
-I added more details in the <a href="#preventing">Preventing</a> section if you want to read more about this.
-If you just want to find the accounts, jump to <a href="#identifying-the-problem">Identifying the Problem</a>.
+I added more details in the [Preventing](#preventing) section if you want to read more about this.
+If you just want to find the accounts, jump to [Identifying the Problem](#identifying-the-problem).
                               </p>
                             </blockquote>
                           </div>